 Rural Schools Struggle With Road Ahead In Era Of Coronavirus

-At the Bruneau-Grandview School District in rural southern Idaho, a couple dozen teachers are crowded into the small library.
+At the Bruneau-Grandview School District in rural southern Idaho, a couple of dozen teachers are crowded into the small library.

 They're doing a refresher training for online teaching.
 In person-classes are scheduled to begin Monday, but with coronavirus cases continuing to rise in Idaho and other states, it's an open question for how long.